-Research has shown that eating a diet rich in whole grains and high fibre foods have the ability to reduce the risk of diabetes by 35 to 42%.
-Heart healthy oatmeal is an excellent source of both and it’s packed with soluble fibre that slows the absorption of glucose and this helps keep blood sugar levels under control.
+Research has shown that eating a diet rich in whole grains and high fiber foods have the ability to reduce the risk of diabetes by 35 to 42%.
+Heart-healthy oatmeal is an excellent source of both and it’s packed with soluble fiber that slows the absorption of glucose and this helps keep blood sugar levels under control.

 Fresh fish is another leading source of lean protein.
 An environmental friendly variety like catfish, cod, or tilapia should be the choice; they are all mild-flavored, white-fleshed fishes that can be healthily prepared by baking, grilling, or roasting.
 Pairing fish with the high-quality carbohydrates present in vegetables, lentils, or beans and you have another balanced meal that will keep blood sugar under control.

 Yogurt is low in fat and is naturally made up of high-quality carbohydrates and protein, thus making it an excellent food for slowing down the increase in the body’s blood sugar.
 Diets with high levels of calcium from yogurt and other foods rich in calcium have been shown in studies to be associated with a risk reduction of type 2 diabetes.
 Ensure to stick to brands with low-fat or without fat; Greek yogurt that is fat-free is an excellent choice because it contains double the protein you find in regular non-fat yogurt.